mind-inria/hidimstat/docs/src/concepts.rst

 It allow us to rank the variables from more to less important.

-Here, ``VI`` can be a variable importance method implemented in HiDimStat, such as :class:`hidimstat.D0CRT` (other methods will support the same API soon).
+Here, ``VI`` can be a variable importance method implemented in HiDimStat, such as :class:`hidimstat.LOCO` (other methods will support the same API soon).

-(Controlled) Variable Selection
+Variable Selection
 -------------------------------

-Variable selection is then the next step that entails filtering out the significant features in a way that provides statistical guarantees, e.g. type-I error or False Discovery Rate (FDR).
+(Controlled) Variable selection is then the next step that entails filtering out the significant features in a way that provides statistical guarantees, e.g. type-I error or False Discovery Rate (FDR).

-So, if we want to select the variables with a p-value lower than a threshold ``p``, we can do:
+For example, if we want to select the variables with a p-value lower than a threshold ``p``, we can do:

 .. code-block::

     # selection of the importance and pvalues
     vi.selection(threshold_pvalue=p)

+This step is important to make insighful discoveries.
+Even if variable importance provides a ranking, due to the estimation step, we need statistical control to do reliable selection.

 Types of VI methods
 -------------------

 There are two main types of VI methods implemented in HiDimStat:

-1. Conditional methods: these methods estimate the importance of a variable conditionally to all the other variables.
+1. Marginal methods: these methods provide importance to all the features that are related to the output, even if it is caused by spurius correlation.
+They are related with testing if :math:`X^j\perp\!\!\!\!\perp Y`.
+Example of such methods is LOCI.

+2. Conditional methods: these methods assign importance only to features that provide exclusive information beyond what is already captured by the others, i.e., they contribute unique knowledge.
+They are related with Conditional Independence Testing, which consist in testing if :math:`X^j\perp\!\!\!\!\perp Y\mid X^{-j}`.
 Examples of such methods are :class:`hidimstat.LOCO` and :class:`hidimstat.CFI`.

-2. Marginal methods: these methods estimate the importance of a variable marginally to all the other variables.
-Examples of such methods are :class:`hidimstat.PFI` and :class:`hidimstat.D0CRT`.

-The main difference between these two types of methods is that conditional methods are more computationally expensive but they can handle correlated variables better than marginal methods :footcite:p:`Covert2020`.

-In particular, marginal methods can be too conservative when variables are highly correlated, leading to a loss of power in the variable selection step.
-However, marginal methods are more scalable to high-dimensional datasets and they can be used when the number of samples is smaller than the number of variables, which is not the case for conditional methods.
+Generally, conditional methods address the issue of false positives that often arise with marginal methods, which may assign importance to variables just because they are correlated with truly important ones.
+By focusing on unique contributions, conditional methods help preserve parsimony, yielding a smaller and more meaningful subset of important features.
+However, in certain cases, the distinction between marginal and conditional methods can be more subtle.
+See :ref:`sphx_glr_generated_gallery_examples_plot_conditional_vs_marginal_xor_data.py`

-High-dimensionality and correlation
+High-dimension and correlation
 -----------------------------------

-Problem: with high-dimension

-Solution: prior filtering of redundant variables or considering grouping.
-Brief definition of grouping.
+In high-dimensional and highly correlated settings, estimation becomes particularly challenging, as it is difficult to clearly distinguish important features from unimportant ones.
+For such problems, a preliminary filtering step can be applied to avoid having duplicate or redundant input features, or alternatively, one can consider grouping them :footcite:p:`Chamma_AAAI2024` .
+Grouping consists of treating together features that represent the same underlying concept.
+This approach extends naturally to many methods, for example :class:`hidimstat.CFI`.

 Statistical Inference
 ---------------------

+Given the variability inherent in estimation, it is necessary to apply statistical control to the discoveries made.
+Simply selecting the most important features without such control is not valid.
+Different forms of guarantees can be employed, such as controlling the type-I error or the False Discovery Rate.
+This step is directly related to the task of Variable Selection.